-The method used by Gasunie is a rigourous bottom-up assesment wich complies with the TIER 3 method as described in the 2006 IPCC Guidelines (Volume 2, Chapter 4, p4.46).
+The method used by Gasunie is a rigourous bottom-up assessment which complies with the TIER 3 method as described in the 2006 IPCC Guidelines (Volume 2, Chapter 4, p4.46).

-A small exception are the fugitive CO2 emissions during the transportation of natural gas which are not included in the total CO2 emissions obtained from Gasunie.
-For completeness, the (very small)

-amount of fugitive CO_2 emissions from gas transportation is calculated using a TIER 1 method with the default IPCC emission factor of 8,8E-7 Gg per 10^6 m3 of marketable gas as taken from the IPCC Guidelines 2006 (Volume 2, Chapter 4, table 4.2.4).
+A small exception is the fugitive CO_2 emissions during the transportation of natural gas which are not included in the total CO_2 emissions obtained from Gasunie.
+For completeness, the (very small) amount of fugitive CO_2 emissions from gas transportation is calculated using a TIER 1 method with the default IPCC emission factor of 8,8E-7 Gg per 10^6 m3 of marketable gas as taken from the IPCC Guidelines 2006 (Volume 2, Chapter 4, table 4.2.4).

+For NIR 2016 the emissions of methane from Gas transmission were evaluated and improved.
 For CRF category 1B2b4 gas transmission, improved emission data of methane (CH_4) for 1990-2014 became available as a result of the ongoing implementation of the LDAR (Leak Detection and Repair) programme of Gasunie (Gasunie SHE 2014; Gasunie/Kema 2011).
-Leakages at larger facilities such as the thirteen compressor stations were all fully measured.
-These emissions plus the fugitive emissions of methane from each of those facilities were added to the emissions the year after the facilities came into operation.
-The adjustments of the methane emissions for the smaller sources were based on the measurements of a sample of those sources and plus emissions were added for the whole time-series 1990-2014 (Gasunie 2015; Gasunie/DNV-GL 2015).
+Leakages at larger facilities such as the compressor stations were all fully measured.
+Plus emissions of fugitive emissions of methane from each of those facilities were added to the emissions the year after the facilities came into operation.
+The adjustments of the methane emissions for the smaller facilities were based on the measurements of a sample of those facilities and plus emissions were added for the whole time-series 1990-2014 (Gasunie 2015; Gasunie/DNV-GL 2015).